benjystanton/benjystanton.github.io/style-guide.md

 ---

 ## Build
-This blog is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub](https://github.com/benjystanton/benjystanton.github.io ).
+This blog is built with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).
+Here's a [link to the repo](https://github.com/benjystanton/benjystanton.github.io).

+Spotted an error or something that could be improved?
+Please [create an issue](https://github.com/benjystanton/benjystanton.github.io/issues).

 ## Fonts
 I'm using system fonts, I borrowed this font stack from [Andy](https://twitter.com/hankchizljaw/status/1254800627789676548).